tlevine/lazydriver/README.md

-Build a Chrome extension, host it on a couch, install it, scrape to the couch.
+Automatically build a Chrome extension.